myrthereuver/myrthereuver.github.io/_pages/about.md

 # News

+<sub>*12 August 2022.* We (a team of CLTL PhDs) [won](https://twitter.com/myrthereuver/status/1558126896495427588?s=20&t=xoexA1tYJAcQYQs-ahmtfw) the [shared task](https://phhei.github.io/ArgsValidNovel/) of the [9th Argument Mining Workshop](https://argmining-org.github.io/2022/index.html#about)at COLING 2022.
+We combined inter-task-training on NLI, contrastive learning, & prompting for Argument Novelty and Validity prediction: paper coming soon!

-<sub>*8 - 19 August 2022.* I will attend the ESSLI summer school in Galway, Ireland in the summer of 2022.
+<sub>*8 - 19 August 2022.* I attended the [ESSLLI summer school](https://2022.esslli.eu/) in Galway, Ireland in the summer of 2022, where I followed courses on Argument Mining, Language Resource Development, and Vector-Based Semantics.

 <sub>*1 July 2022.* Gave an [invited talk](https://twitter.com/MilaNLProc/status/1542891858531155968) at the [MilaNLP Lab](https://milanlproc.github.io/) at Bocconi University (Milan), where I talked about my interdisciplinary research of the past two years into viewpoint diversity in news recommendation.
 It was a lot of fun, with a great follow-up discussion!
 See my [slides](https://myrthereuver.github.io/talks/Reuver_CodingAperitivo_MilaNLP.pptx.pdf) here.